We're open for you. COVID-19 Update

 Those symptoms would last for at least one week nearly every day, shortly followed by a depressive episode – evidenced by symptoms like lack of appetite, significant weight loss, lack of energy or joy during activities they usually enjoy, frequent complaints of pain and feelings of worthlessness.

-Hypomania is a sort of false sense of happiness – a high high that typically precedes a low low.
+Hypomania (literally "under mania") is a sort of false sense of happiness – a high that typically precedes a low low.
+There is a persistent disinhibition and mood elevation (euphoria).
 The “up” feelings associated with hypomania are usually fleeting and can include racing thoughts, increased rate of speech, risk taking and increased sexual behavior.

 Mania is a more severe and prolonged form of hypomania.
 Symptoms are intense enough that they interfere with the sufferer’s life, and they usually last for more than one week at a time.
 Suicide rates are up to 60 times higher for people who have experienced manic episodes.